widdowquinn/find_differential_primers/tests/README.md

     tests/test_output/pdp_config/prodigrconf.json
 ```

 Both commands use the same `tests/test_input/pdp_filter/seqfixed_conf.json` configuration file (which should be the same as the `tests/test_output/pdp_config/seqfixed_conf.json` output file from the earlier test `test_01_subcmd_config.py`, and describe stitched input sequences, with fixed ambiguity symbols), but place their program output in separate subdirectories under `tests/test_output/pdp_filter`.
-The new configuration files that they generate are placed in `tests/test_output/pdp_config`.
+The new configuration files that they generate are also placed in `tests/test_output/pdp_filter`.

-The output config files `tests/test_output/pdp_config/prodconf.json` and `tests/test_output/pdp_config/prodigrconf.json` are used as inputs for the next workflow stage.
+The output config files `tests/test_output/pdp_filter/prodconf.json` and `tests/test_output/pdp_filter/prodigrconf.json` are used as inputs for the next workflow stage.

 ### `test_03_subcmd_eprimer3.py`